AdaCore/gnatstudio/docs/users_guide/debugging.rst

 *trash bin icon*

-  Indicates the debugger couldn't get the value of the variable or expression.
+  Indicates the debugger could not get the value of the variable or expression.
 For example, because the variable is currently not in scope (and thus does not exist) or might have been optimized away by the compiler.
 In all cases, the display is updated as soon as the variable's